The price war has lost its effectiveness, and China's automobile industry has no way back.

 Second, the price war is completely out, and the value war is the real battle.
 The cruel market has proven that there are no winners in the low - price involution.
 Consumers' car - buying logic has completely changed.
 They no longer simply compare prices and parameters but value product technology, overall vehicle quality, intelligent experience, and brand service more.

 Fourth, the industry reshuffle is accelerating, and the elimination of the weak is a foregone conclusion.
 The ultimate elimination round in the industry predicted by Li Bin has officially begun.
-In the next five years, a large number of small and medium - sized automotive companies that lack core technologies, have no brand barriers, and rely on following the involution trend to survive will gradually be eliminated by the market.
+In the next five years, a large number of small and medium - sized auto companies that lack core technologies, have no brand barriers, and rely on following the involution trend to survive will be gradually eliminated by the market.
 Industry mergers and acquisitions will become the norm.

 Market resources, user traffic, and policy dividends will continue to concentrate on high - quality leading companies.
 The automotive industry will move from a chaotic pattern of a hundred schools of thought contending to an oligopoly competition era where the strong get stronger.